 Intended Learning Outcomes

-understand some TV news and current affairs programmes. will be achieved by assessments: 1,4understand contemporary literary prose in different varieties of Spanish. will be achieved by assessments: 1,2take an active part in discussion in familiar contexts. will be achieved by assessments: 3,4present clear, detailed descriptions on a wide range of subjects related to their field of interest. will be achieved by assessments: 1,2,3write detailed text on a range of subjects. will be achieved by assessments: 1,2to use Spanish online resources including Spanish and Hispanic media. will be achieved by assessments: 1demonstrate awareness of correct grammar, register and style and of different varieties of Spanish. will be achieved by assessments: 1,2,3demonstrate awareness of cultural issues in Spanish speaking countries will be achieved by assessments: 1,2,3reflect on their language learning process and deploy language learning strategies appropriate to their level of competence. will be achieved by assessments: 1
+understand some TV news and current affairs programmes: 2take an active part in discussion in familiar contexts: 1present clear, detailed descriptions on a wide range of subjects related to their field of interest: 1,2write detailed text on a range of subjects: 2use Spanish online resources including Spanish and Hispanic media: 2demonstrate awareness of correct grammar, register and style and of different varieties of Spanish: 1,2demonstrate awareness of cultural issues in Spanish speaking countries: 1,2understand contemporary literary prose in different varieties of Spanish: 1,2

 Description of Module Assessment

 Spoken interaction assessmentA 8-10 minute spoken interaction assessment to test speaking (productive) and listening (receptive) skills.
 Task may include role play, presentation, question and answer, description and similar.
 If assessments are organised in pairs or groups individual marks will be awarded to each student and the total time allowed will be 5-6 minutes per student.